tiared/notes.stuartpb.com/docs/shipping.md

-so, the shot clock in autocommit.sh is a thing I'm still kind of coming to terms with, its purpose etc. Like, I've started deleting things now that I feel I can rely on commits
+so, the shot clock in autocommit.sh is a thing I'm still kind of coming to terms with, its purpose etc. Like, I've started deleting things now that I feel I can rely on commits to track if I ever go back and think "wait, actually there might have been some value there".

 part of me feels like this is a betrayal of the original intentions behind making this barfspace repo, but, nah, because the point was to make something where I'm not fussing over "oh, is this good enough to ship", and I'd say I've achieved that